jbakalarski/ShortenThis/README.md

 ```
 6) It works!

-## 🐍 Using Python to run Shorten That
+## 🐍 Using Python to run Shorten This
 1) Install Python
 2) Clone this repository and enter its directory:
 ```